 Shade-Grown Bird Friendly® coffee is now sold online as well as at many restaurants and stores including all National Zoo stores.

 The Smithsonian definition of shade-grown is considered controversial by coffee farmers who grow their coffee plants under a canopy of non-native trees and thus are not eligible for the Shade-Grown Bird Friendly® designation.
 Other coffee farmers, who may grow their plants in the sun, also maintain large areas of forest reserves on their land.

 Bird Friendly Coffee and Espresso Brewing Tips

-For tips on brewing the perfect cup of Bird Friendly coffee see our section on Coffee Brewing.
-You can also read detailed coffee flavor profiles of Gourmet Coffees and instructions on preparing Espresso Drink Recipes.
+For tips on brewing the perfect cup of Bird Friendly coffee see our section on coffee brewing.
+You can also read detailed coffee flavor profiles of gourmet coffee and instructions on preparing Espresso Drink Recipes.